-MilkBoy’s executive chef Chris Beyer is running both kitchens with a menu of “elevated bar-fare”, alongside bar manager Evan Maffiore who has set up a cocktail and beer-heavy menu which includes a six-tap, all-PA draft list.
+MilkBoy’s executive chef Chris Beyer is running both kitchens with a menu of “elevated bar-fare,” alongside bar manager Evan Maffiore who has set up a cocktail and beer-heavy menu which includes a six-tap, all-PA draft list.
 We love the atmosphere at Milkboy, although you might think it only appropriate for drinking we highly encourage you to check out the menu.
-But feel free to start off with a local beer or some great cocktails.
-We loved the Blueberry Smash with mescal, luxardo, lime and blueberry, and the Clover Club with plymouth, lillet, egg white, raspberry, and lemon.
+But feel free to start with a local beer or some great cocktails.
+We loved the Blueberry Smash with mescal, luxardo, lime and blueberry, and the Clover Club with Plymouth, Lillet, egg white, raspberry, and lemon.

 If you’re ordering food and like a kick of heat, we loved the Chile Habanero hot sauce which is bright green and delicious, we could easily kill an entire bottle of this stuff.
-If you’re looking for something cheesy may we suggest the Cheese Curbs.
 This Milkboy signature item started at their 11th street location since they are officially a Green Bay Packers bar.
 This dish was created for the “cheeseheads” who would frequent the bar to watch football.
 The Bacon Bowl is also served at both South Street and 11th Street.
 This bowl o’ bacon features applewood smoked, honey, and buttermilk ranch.

 Many menu items can also be easily made gluten-free.
-If you’re vegetarian or vegan don’t fret either, Milkboy has got an amazing Seasonal Salad with greens, beets, red onion, mandarin orange, sunflower seeds, and goat cheese.
-This salad is actually one of their best selling menu items!
-The Roasted Mushroom & Seitan sandwich is also served at both locations and a filling meal with mushroom jus and american thyme cream cheese on a long roll.
+If you’re vegetarian or vegan don’t fret either, Milkboy has got a fantastic Seasonal Salad with greens, beets, red onion, mandarin orange, sunflower seeds, and goat cheese.
+This salad is one of their best selling menu items!
+The Roasted Mushroom & Seitan sandwich is also served at both locations and a filling meal with mushroom jus and American thyme cream cheese on a long roll.

-Of course we can’t miss these burgers either.
+Of course, we can’t miss these burgers either.
 Every patty at Milkboy is cooked “White Castle style” steamed with onions to come out extra juicy.
-We loaded up with the Hangover Burger complete with chili mayo, carmalized onions, bacon, egg, pickled peppers, and american cheese.
+We loaded up with the Hangover Burger complete with chili mayo, caramelized onions, bacon, egg, pickled peppers, and American cheese.
 And you’ll have to try the Chicken Cheesesteak too.
-The guajillo pepper marinade gives the chicken great flavor and an orange color like a buffalo chicken cheesesteak, plus the Delco lager beer cheese sauce is to die for.
+The guajillo pepper marinade gives the chicken great flavor, and orange color like a buffalo chicken cheesesteak, plus the Delco lager beer cheese sauce is to die for

-But the most exciting thing about Milkboy South Street just might be that they’re making homemade ice cream; French custard based smooth and creamy.
-Traditionalists will go crazy for the rotating Cereal Milk flavors like Fruity Pebbles, Captain Crunch, Coco Puffs, or Cinnamon Toast Crunch (which sold out in hours)!
-The more adventourous types will enjoy the Hopped flavor with malt syrup and fresh hops brewed into the custard this ice cream has got the savory bitterness of an IPA.
-And to substitute for after-dinner coffee there is Espresso flavor with caramel sweet cream.
+But the most exciting thing about Milkboy South Street just might be that they’re making homemade ice cream; French custard-based smooth and creamy.
+Traditionalists will go crazy for the rotating Cereal Milk flavors like Fruity Pebbles, Captain Crunch, Cocoa Puffs, or Cinnamon Toast Crunch (which sold out in hours)!
+The more adventurous types will enjoy the Hopped flavor with malt syrup and fresh hops brewed into the custard this ice cream has got the savory bitterness of an IPA.
+And to substitute for after-dinner coffee, there is Espresso flavor with sweet caramel cream.

 Stop by Milkboy South Street for lunch, dinner, and late-night (the bar’s open till 2 am daily AND the kitchen’s open till midnight Sunday through Wednesday, and 1 am Thursday to Saturday).
 Brunch begins in September and delivery is available via Caviar!

-Philadelphia Wheelchair Friendly Restaurants – The Center City location restaurant features a fun atmosphere that offers a full drink and food menu for breakfast, lunch and dinner.
-The restaurant also has two full bars, cafe and live music.
+Philadelphia Wheelchair Friendly Restaurants – The Center City location restaurant features a fun atmosphere that offers a full drink and food menu for breakfast, lunch, and dinner.
+The restaurant also has two full bars, a cafe, and live music.
 Milkboy Philly opens early during weekdays at 7 a.m.
-The entrance is level with the sidewalk, tables are low top and the restrooms are wheelchair accessible on the first floor.
+The entrance is level with the sidewalk, tables are low top, and the restrooms are wheelchair accessible on the first floor.
 Guests may bring trained service animals.
 1100 Chestnut Street,